Clinical trials are studies performed on human beings.

 Conducting trials in humans and applying the results on large populations requires specific methods.

-The participation of women and men in this research results not only in technical problems but also in ethical issues (concerns).
+The participation of humans in research presents not only technical problems but also ethical issues.

-Some ethical questions linked to Clinical trials are discussed in this course.
+Some ethical questions linked to Clinical Studies are discussed in this course.

-In order to allow an early and in-depth collaboration, sharing the same vocabulary and same concepts is of high importance.
+In order to allow an early and in-depth collaboration, being able to use the same vocabulary and same concepts is of high importance.

 At the end of the unit, once you have taken the final quiz, you will be able to print off your certificate of completion.